You do not have to be good.

 Who am I and how do I work?

-I’m Flora, a biodynamic craniosacral therapist with an established practice in Bethnal Green, East London, and another practice opening in Lewes, East Sussex, in September 2024.
-With a background of 15 years working as a dancer and four years teaching laughter yoga, I love listening to bodies tell their stories, and observing them write new ones fresh from the insights evoked by craniosacral therapy.
+I’m Flora, a biodynamic craniosacral therapist practising in Bethnal Green, East London, and Lewes, East Sussex.
+With a background of 15 years working as a dancer and four years leading a somatic laughter club, I love listening to bodies tell their stories, and observing them write new ones fresh from the insights evoked by craniosacral therapy.

 It is a powerful thing to be heard on a body-to-body level, to experience someone be truly present as they witness your body be just as it is, moment by moment.
 In this context, a deep sense of safety can arise and change becomes possible.